uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

 date: 2023-09-02
 tags: [unix/linux, cli, hetzner]
 ---
-A few years back I rented a dedicated server from Hetzner.
-In this piece I will document Hetzner's simplified process for installing linux on the box.
+Some years ago, I leased a dedicated server from Hetzner.
+In this piece I will outline Hetzner's simplified process for installing Linux on this server

 ### Installing and configuring

-After going through the payment process I received an email containing this information:
+After going through the payment process I received an email containing the following information:

 ```
 IPv4 Address:	78.46.174.158